vsatyamesc/Bilibili-comic-Downloader/README.md

 2. Run BiliBili Ripper.exe
 3. Input the Chapter link
 4. Input SESSDATA
 5. It should download all the images of that chapter in a separate folder called Comic.
-Inside it will be Manga title and Chapter.
+Inside it will be Manga title and Chapter Name.